Azure/durabletask/samples/Correlation.Samples/docs/overview.md

 - Crete Dependency TraceContext from a Work Item
 - Add the Dependency TraceContext to the Stack
 - Set CorrelationTraceContext.Current = Dependency TraceContext
-- Track Request/Dependency Telemetry when the orchestration is finished.
+- Track Request Telemetry when the orchestration is finished.
+- Track Dependency Telemetry when the orchestration is finished and workItem.isExtendedSession is true.
-- Pop Request/Dependency Telemetry once Tracked
+- Pop Request Telemetry once Tracked

 Why do we need to set the Dependency TraceContext to Collection TraceContext.Current?  `TaskHubQueue` get the TraceContext and send it with a queue message.